Ask Slashdot: Should You Use Password Managers?

 SuperGenPass is a different kind of password solution.
 Instead of storing your passwords on your hard disk or online—where they are vulnerable to theft and data loss—SuperGenPass uses a hash algorithm to transform a master password into unique, complex passwords for the Web sites you visit.

 SuperGenPass is a bookmarklet and runs right in your Web browser.
 It never stores or transmits your passwords, so it’s ideal for use on multiple and public computers.
-It
+It’s also completely free and open-sourced on GitHub.

 Yes and no...
 (Score:3)